JhouLab/Pi5WebcamRecorder/README.md

 Default video format is 640x480, 30fps, with h264 encoding.
 These can also be changed in config.txt.

-Each recording session generates three files:
+Each recording session generates three files, with the following names and contents:

     YYYY-MM-DD_HHmm_CamX_AnimalID_Video.avi     # Video file in h264 format.
     YYYY-MM-DD_HHmm_CamX_AnimalID_Frames.txt    # Tab-delimited text file with timestamps of each video frame YYYY-MM-DD_HHmm_CamX_AnimalID_TTLs.txt      # Tab-delimited text file with timestamps of each TTL pulse

-Where YYYY-MM-DD_HHmm is the date and time, X is the camera number, and AnimalID is entered manually or transmitted via GPIO logic inputs.
+In the above filenames, YYYY-MM-DD_HHmm is the date and time, X is the camera number (1-4), and AnimalID is entered manually or transmitted via GPIO logic inputs.

 # CONFIGURING:

-Many default parameters can be changed using a "config.txt" file.
+Many default parameters can be changed using a "config.txt" text file.
 I've included two working examples:

     config_example1     A detailed file with all possible configuration options config_example2     A bare-bones file with only the most commonly used options.